seanr89/NugetChecker/README.md

 1. Add folder search for all .csproj files!
     - Created a 2nd test app to check for files in a specific folder!
     - Done
-2. Move process to checker piece and support looping!
+2. Move process to checker piece and support looping across multiple projects
+    - Done
+3. Updated comments and comments!
+    - Done
+X.